cdktf/cdktf-provider-datadog/docs/logsArchive.typescript.md

 To store the tags in the archive, set the value `true`.

 If it is set to `false`, the tags will be dropped when the logs are sent to the archive.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/logs_archive#include_tags LogsArchive#include_tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.31.0/docs/resources/logs_archive#include_tags LogsArchive#include_tags}

 ---